jkcol/jkcol/README.md

 - Computer Engineer @UIUC based in NYC
 - I'm currently working on a social media music app and a stockAI program for a research paper.
+- I've collected all my projects and put it on this new github
 - How to reach me: jaykim1133@gmail.com
 - Linkedin: in/jayden-kim-962436236